 NOTE: Prospectuses for the Global Exhibitions are posted online about one year before the final application deadline.
 Sometimes slight changes are made to the prospectus - please make sure you periodically review the online version so you are aware of these updates.

 You must be a current SAQA member to enter both Global and Regional Calls for Entry.
 You do NOT have to be a Juried Artist member.
 Regional Calls require you to be affiliated with a region specified in the prospectus.
 Each member can select a primary and secondary region in their mySAQA profile.

 Do entries need to be original work?

 Yes, SAQA exhibitions do require that artists submit work that is original and of their own design.
-Quilts made from patterns, kits or completed in workshops with the collaboration or design of an instructor are not eligible.
+Quilts made from patterns, kits or completed in workshops with the collaboration or design of an instructor, or copies or clearly derivative work based on another artist's work are not eligible.
 If you have questions, please contact the exhibition coordinator referenced in the prospectus.